marklogic-community/jedit/src/docs/README.txt

 * Add Document Load/Fetch/Browse panel to aid in managing documents in CIS

-* Display and manipulate documents meta data
+* Display and manipulate document meta data

 * Deal with CLOBs and BLOBs.

 * In-process HTML rendering of query output
-  (This may be limited in usefullness because the Java JEditorPane widget doesn't cope very well with complex HTML.
+  (This may be limited in usefulness because the Java JEditorPane widget doesn't cope very well with complex HTML.
 For now, use the
   Auto Save option for query output and point